zbachore/deltaliverepo/README.md

 ### 5. Gold View - Notebook

-This notebook creates a gold view by joining the silver tables for orders, customers, and products.
+This notebook creates a materialized view by joining the silver tables for orders, customers, and products.
 It filters out orders with a status of 'Pending' and selects relevant columns to create a comprehensive view of the data.

-- **Create or Refresh Streaming Table**: Creates or refreshes a streaming table named `gold_view`.
+- **Create or Refresh materialized view**: Creates or refreshes a materialized view named `gold_view`.
 - **Join Silver Tables**: Performs inner joins between the `Orders_silver`, `customers_silver`, and `Products_silver` tables.
 - **Filter Orders**: Filters out orders with a status of 'Pending'.
 - **Select Columns**: Selects columns such as `customer_id`, `customer_name`, `order_id`, `product_id`, `quantity`, `price`, and `brand`.